pschool-in/curriculum/content/grammar/article/article-fill-up-by-drag.md

 I saw *a* colorful kite hanging on our mango tree.
 Subrat is the *tallest* boy in the class.
 Rakesh is *an* honest man in my village.
-My cousin gave me an *inkpen* for writing.
+My cousin gave me an *Inkpen* for writing.
-My brother is an *MBA* graduate and is working in Deloitte.
+My brother is an *MBA* graduate and is working at Deloitte.
 ```

 ```
 We will return from the park after *an* hour.
 It might rain today!
 Please carry an *umbrella*.
-I met an *European* tourist in Agra last year.
+I met a *European* tourist in Agra last year.
 Ram uses *the* internet a lot these days!
 Mrs. Sunitha Bhan is an *English* teacher in my son's school.
 ```